Uniswap/interface/documentation/deploying_uniswap.md

 # Uniswap Testing Tutorial

+The following section makes suggestions on how Uniswap can be tested.

 ## Unlock

 Uniswap performs transactions on behalf of a token contract.
 The ERC20 standard provides a standard mechanism for this sort of behaviour; namely the approve and allowance functions.
 Let's take a look at how Uniswap utilizes these standard ERC20 functions both in its smart contracts and in its frontend.